Skip to main content

 Target superficial pigment & dermal pigment whilst reversing the signs of sun damage & ageing.

-The over stimulation of melanin can be caused by excess sun exposure and or hormonal changes and certain medications.
-This is the brown discolouration some see on the cheeks, chin, forehead and upper lip in a symmetrical pattern.
-It primarily appears on women but can also appear in men.
+Excess pigmentation often appears as brown discolouration on the cheeks, forehead, chin and upper lip, usually in a symmetrical pattern.
+It primarily appears in women but can also appear in men.

 Restructure old scar tissue and stimulate the production of new collagen.